Accreditation

 The first ten applicants for each of the Associate, Practitioner and Principal accredited membership levels can take up the CMAs introductory offer:

-• the first ten Associate applicants will be charged £50 for the accreditation application process;
+• The first ten Associate applicants will be charged £50 for the accreditation application process.

-• the first 10 Practitioner applicants will be charged £100;
+• The first 10 Practitioner applicants will be charged £100.

-• the first 10 Principal applicants will be charged £150 for the accreditation application process.
+• The first 10 Principal applicants will be charged £150 for the accreditation application process.

 If interested in this introductory offer, please email admin@countrysidemanagement.org.uk in the first instance to enable us to apply the discounted fee for you.